 Auditors can request any record or document, but they must explain why the document is being requested.
 It is your right to know.
-On the other hand, if you refuse to produce the records, the Board of Equalization can subpoena you.
+On the other hand, if you refuse to produce the records, the CDTFA can subpoena you.
 If you request to record the audit on audio or video, you are likely to be turned down.
-However, if it is allowed, the BOE will issue a subpoena for those records as well.
+However, if it is allowed, the CDTFA will issue a subpoena for those records as well.

 Audits Based on Verification or Accumulation of Taxable Differences

 Auditors may decide to use verification of taxable differences rather than base the audit on total sales and claimed deduction basis.
 This method is preferred when records are available, but the verification of gross receipts or deductions is unnecessary due to the low number of transactions.

 It may also be used when the taxpayer reported taxable measure is based on a listing of transactions, the capitalization of tax reimbursements, or by markup of taxable purchases.

 A comparison between recorded and gross sales can disclose a number of discrepancies:

 - Sales, gross receipts, fuel use

 - A month in which a department or branch was not included in reported totals

 - Classes of transactions or use that are erroneously considered non-taxable by the taxpayer

 The accuracy of lists and tapes of taxable items is verified by determining if you failed to tax any items that should have been taxed and by verifying that all the items you charged tax on were indeed taxable.